nrl-ai/daisykit/README.md

 # Daisykit SDK

-**DaisyKit SDK** is the core of models and algorithms, which can be used to develop wrappers and applications for different platforms: mobile, embedded or web browsers.
+**DaisyKit SDK** is the core of models and algorithms, which can be used to develop AI applications on different platforms.

 **Website:** <https://daisykit.org/>.